Sustainability made simple

 7. Pour two tablespoons of the coconut milk blend over each bowl.

-8. Serve immediately — with vegan ice cream if desired
+8. Serve immediately — with ice cream if desired.

-You can use shaved ice to replace ice cubes or if you intend the ice to be eaten.
+You can use shaved ice to replace ice cubes or if you intend to eat it.
 It’s an excellent addition to a homemade frappuccino — much less expensive than buying cold drinks from overpriced chain coffee shops.
 Alternatively, if you prefer less caffeine, try an iced dirty chai latte made with shaved ice.

 Instead of a snow cone, you can also make a homemade slushie from natural ingredients.
 Kids especially will love how the shaved ice melts into a cool, sweet juice.
 Maple taffy is another hit for kids (and adults)!
 It’s quick and easy to make at home using shaved ice.